Blue – Green Algae

 - ^ Chaiklahan R, et al. Separation and purification of phycocyanin from Spirulina sp. using a membrane process.
 Bioresour Technol.
 (2011)

-- ^ a b McCarty MF, Barroso-Aranda J, Contreras F. Oral phycocyanobilin may diminish the pathogenicity of activated brain microglia in neurodegenerative disorders.
+- ^ a b McCarty MF, Barroso-Aranda J, Contreras F. Oral phycocyanobilin may diminish the pathogenicity of activated brain microglia in neurodegenerative imbalances.
 Med Hypotheses.
 (2010)

 - ^ a b Pugh N, et al. Isolation of three high molecular weight polysaccharide preparations with potent immunostimulatory activity from Spirulina platensis, aphanizomenon flos-aquae and Chlorella pyrenoidosa.
 Planta Med.
 (2001)